 - A. Purpose and Intent.
-The purpose of this section is to ensure all exterior lighting shall be designed, installed, and maintained to provide safe, convenient, and efficient lighting for customers, pedestrians, and vehicles, while minimizing adverse impacts on adjacent properties and conserving energy.
-Additional and specific lighting standards in Chapter 89 Environmental for Marine Turtle Lighting and the Venice Municipal Airport Master Plan shall also apply. - B. Applicability.
-The provisions of this section shall govern outdoor lighting (or "exterior lighting") for all development and redevelopment with the exception of the following: - 1.
+The purpose of this Section is to ensure all exterior lighting shall be designed, installed, and maintained to provide safe, convenient, and efficient lighting for customers, pedestrians, and vehicles, while minimizing adverse impacts on adjacent properties and conserving energy.
+Additional and specific lighting standards in Chapter 89 Environmental, Section 2.4.3.: Marine Turtle Lighting and the Venice Municipal Airport Master Plan shall also apply. - B. Applicability.
+The provisions of this Section shall govern outdoor lighting (or "exterior lighting") for all development and redevelopment with the exception of the following: - 1.
 Single family detached and attached units; - 2.
 Lighting for bridges, flags, and public buildings; - 3.
 Temporary holiday/event lighting; - 4.
 Lighting required by federal, state or local laws and regulations; - 5.
 Work in the public right-of-way; - 6.
-Street lights or other lighting within public rights-of-way; and

-- 7. Lighting subject to Section 7: Historic Architectural Preservation Control and Standards. - C. Design Standards.
-All exterior lighting shall be designed to incorporate shielding to minimize impact to surrounding properties except as otherwise provided in this section.
-Lighting shall be provided for the following: - Essential walkways, pedestrian routes, and common areas such as building entrances and stairwells: - 2.
+Street lights or other lighting within public rights-of-way; and - 7.
+Lighting subject to Section 9.: Architectural Standards. - C. Design Standards.
+All exterior lighting shall be designed to incorporate shielding to minimize impact to surrounding properties except as otherwise provided in this Section.
+Ensure that lighting is provided for the following: - 1.
+Essential walkways, pedestrian routes, and common areas such as building entrances and stairwells; - 2.
 Car areas, including parking lots, driveways, and drive aisles; and - 3.
 Space around buildings. - D. Design Alternatives.
-Consistent with Section 1.11: Design Alternatives, design alternatives may be considered for requirements within Section 3.9.3: Outdoor Lighting Standards.
-Design alternatives may not be proposed for any standards listed as prohibited or for any beachfront standards or other lighting regulations related to Marine Turtle Lighting Standards as defined in Chapter 89. - E. Height Calculation.
-Where this section mentions height of lighting fixtures, the height of outdoor lighting fixtures shall be measured from the finished grade to the top of the fixture.
+Due to individual unique characteristics or circumstances of any given development and consistent with Section 3.11.: Design Alternatives, design alternatives may be considered for particular development standards.
+The following design elements within this Section may be considered for design alternatives: all requirements within Section 5.7.3.: Outdoor Lighting Standards.
+Design alternatives may not be proposed for any standards listed as prohibited and for any beachfront standards or other lighting regulations related to Marine Turtle Lighting Standards as defined in Chapter 89 Environmental, Section 2.4.3.: Marine Turtle Lighting. - E. Height Calculation.
+Where this Section mentions height of lighting fixtures, the height of outdoor lighting fixtures shall be measured from the finished grade to the top of the fixture.

-3.9.2.
-Lighting and Photometric Plans
+5.7.2.
+Lighting Plan